SamuelAMiller1/RNA-Seq_Analysis_salmon/README.md

 ### About

-This pipeline will take user defined raw paired-end fastq files from illumina and run the following programs.
+This generalized pipeline will take user defined raw paired-end fastq files from illumina and run the following programs.

 1) Run fastqc quality control check of each sample